musialny/musialny/README.md

 ### About Me

-Specialist with an expertise in software and electrical engineering, focused on embedded software, operating systems and distributed systems.
+Specialist with expertise in computer and electrical engineering, focused on embedded software, operating systems and distributed systems.
 I'm passionate about DevOps and modern web development, and deeply interested in hardware; from FPGA/ASIC design and integrated circuits to automotive applications such as electric vehicle powertrains; bridging software and hardware for highly optimised systems.

 ### Skills